Formatter

 Name slots

-Depending on the column alignment setting, each option name may reserve a “slot” in the respective position in this column.
-The width of a name slot will be the length of the longest name in that slot, among all options.
+Depending on the column’s common settings, each option name may reserve a “slot” in the respective position in this column.
+The width of a slot will be the length of the longest name in that slot, among all options.
 A null

 value can be specified in order to skip the corresponding slot.

-For example, if an option’s names are '-f'
+For example, if the option names are '-f'

 , null